telerik/xamarin-forms-docs/controls/pdfviewer/pdfviewer-text-search.md

 ### Manual Search

-You can use the **SearchAsync** method of the SearchSettings to manually initiate an async search operaion with the provided text and search options:
+You can use the **SearchAsync** method of the SearchSettings to manually initiate an async search operation with the provided text and search options:

 ```C#
 pdfViewer.SearchSettings.SearchAsync("viewer");